SevenOverBravo/Big-Data-Basketball-Analytics-Project/README.md

 ### Obtaining and Configuring Data

 All data was obtained using the nba_api Python package (locate the obtaindata.py in the "Data" file), which allows data to be taken from the official NBA website.
 Each row of data represents a single season for a specific NBA player (No G-League or college players).
 To ensure the results wouldn't be confabulated by outliers, only seasons where a player had participated in at least 45% of their team games were included in the dataset.
-The 45% value was chosen
+The 45% value was chosen for multiple reasons.
+Firstly, it ensures that each season contains a large enough sample of games (30 to 40 depending on the overall season length) so that each statistic isn't confabulated by small-sample noise.
+Secondly, a 45% benchmark is crucial for player career continuity.
+In other words, it allows the majority of players' seasons to be utilized regardless of any injury-shortened seasons (namely the 30 to 40 game seasons of superstars Joel Embiid and Anthony Davis), meaning the variation between each subsequent season can be represented in the data.

 The primary predictors include a variety of personal attributes (Age, Position), individual performance metrics (Points, Rebounds, etc.), and team data (Win/Loss Record, Strength of Schedule, etc.), as well as the efficiency metrics in question.
 For each of the individual and team statistics, the previous season value and differential (last season value - two seasons ago value) were taken to track their current state and movement respectfully.
 Our dependent variables are the current season differentials (current season - last season) for each efficiency metric.
 Full documentation of predictors can be found in the "variable_doc.md" file in the Data folder.